Our Essential Pillars of Health

 3. HEALTHY MITOCHONDRIA

 This is a topic you might have not heard as much about; however, it’s just as important as the previous two.
-Why am I taking about mitochondria and what are they anyways?
+Why am I talking about mitochondria and what are they anyways?
 They are the powerhouses of our cells.
 They produce ATP (ENERGY) for our body functions.
-Did you know that a 10% of our weight comes from mitochondria???
-And the majority of mitochondria sits in the brain.
+All of our cells contain mitochondria except our red blood cells.
+The majority of mitochondria sits in our brain.
 So, they are quite important :) In fact, all major conditions are linked to a deficiency of well functioning mitochondria.
 Mitochondrial dysfunction is thought to be one of the primary causes of age-related decline, playing a significant role in neurological, muscular, cardiac and metabolic disorders.
-As we age, we lose more and more mitochondria - BUT there is no reason to despair: our super intelligent body can produce new ones!
+As we age, we lose more and more mitochondria - BUT there is no reason to despair: our super intelligent system can produce new ones!
 For that we need the right conditions though, right environment, right nutrients.

 A few tips on how to feed our mitochondria right:

-a) Increase your healthy fat intake.
-High quality fat is premium fuel for our body, gives us plenty of energy, keeps our blood sugar stable, and will bring us to our ideal weight.
+a) Healthy fat intake.
+High quality fat is premium fuel for our body, gives us plenty of energy, supplies fat soluble nutrients, keeps our blood sugar stable, and is even important for a healthy body weight.
 To mention a few amazing sources: coconut oil, avocados, olives, grass fed ghee, grass fed beef tallow, wild salmon, sardines, bone broth, chia, hemp, almonds, walnuts.
 Leave out ‘dirty’ fats such as canola oil, soy bean oil, hydrogenated fats as they inflame and stiffen our cell membranes, make us achy, tired, and dysfunctional.

 c) Supplement with a high quality mitochondrial booster - help your body to turn on the protein that is responsible for activating healthy mitochondrial production (called Nrf1) and boost cellular energy.

-make mitochondria and therefore you will gain more
+make new mitochondria and therefore you will gain more

 energy and many other health benefits!

-4. The last point that I want to address here: BELIEF
+4. The last point that I want to address here is BELIEF.

 Why is this important and what does this have to do with health?

-It could be the missing piece in why someone is getting constantly sick, why the same issues keep on coming up, or why things are not getting better.
+It could be the missing piece in why someone is getting constantly sick, why the same issues keep on coming up, or why you might be feeling stuck.
 If that resonates with you and your situation, look inside and inquire.
-It’s not always about eating more kale and it’s not always that simple.
-It all goes together of course since our body works HOLISTICALLY.
-Usually if we eat better, exercise, etc. we already raise our vibration, and also if we resolve some inner negative self-sabotaging pattern, we automatically feel drawn to a healthy lifestyle.
+It’s not always about eating more kale.. while it all goes together of course since our body works HOLISTICALLY.
+Usually if we eat better, exercise, etc. we already raise our vibration, and also if we let go of some inner negative self-sabotaging pattern, we feel more drawn to a healthy lifestyle.
+If this resonates with you and you would like support - I also work with my clients on unveiling these subconscious beliefs and develop a healthy compassionate relationship with them.

-What I find is most important, it to actually believe that we can do it and that we overcome fear.
+What I find is most important, is to actually believe that we can do it and not be held back by fear.
 If we don’t believe that we can get better, that our body can heal itself, that we have perfect resources within, then we cannot really be helped.
 However, if we believe that our body is designed to thrive and that we are part of a higher intelligence that we have access to at any time, we are unstoppable.
 So, believe in yourself, empower yourself, be grateful, and love.
 This is what I call 'Heart-Food'.
 The best medicine ever.